Click here for the home page

 Top of the page

-Tiberius and Caligula
+Tiberius

-14 to 41 A.D.
+14 to 37

 The governmental machine created by Augustus continued to function smoothly during the reigns of the four relatives who followed him.
 Augustus had not left a constitutional formula for choosing a successor--this was a difficulty that would always plague the principate--but nobody disputed the succession in this case, since it was clear he had chosen his stepson Tiberius for the job.
-Tiberius (14-37) had gained much useful experience during the lifetime of Augustus as an administrator and a military commander, but he quickly proved that not all principes are equal; he squandered much of the good will his stepfather had collected.
+Tiberius had gained much useful experience during the lifetime of Augustus, and was a competent administrator and a military commander, but he also proved that not all principes are equal; he squandered much of the good will his stepfather had collected.
 Grim and gloomy, unpopular, and 55 years old at the time he succeeded Augustus, he was a disgusting paranoid who disposed of anyone he suspected of treachery.
 "Not a day passed without an execution," the historian Suetonius wrote, "not even days that were sacred and holy, for he put some to death even on New Year's Day.
 Many were accused and condemned with their children and even by their children.
 The relatives of victims were forbidden to mourn for them . . .
 The word of no informer was doubted."

 Top of the page